 For the Welfare of the Cats

 Like other domesticated animals, cats are dependent on people for their well-being.
-For optimum health they require shelter that provides sufficient warmth and protection from the elements.
+For optimum health, they require shelter that provides sufficient warmth and protection from the elements.
 They require routine medical and dental exams, and treatment for fleas and other parasites.
 Long-haired cats require regularly grooming.
-Cats deserve immediate relief from pain and suffering should they become injured or ill.
-They also deserve to be protected from cars, dogs, coyotes, poisons and other hazards.
+Cats deserve immediate relief from pain and suffering, should they become injured or ill.
+They deserve to be protected from cars, dogs, coyotes, poisons and other hazards, including other cats.

 The cat is the sole definitive host of a microscopic intestinal parasite called Toxoplasma gondii, meaning, they are the only known animal to carry the adult protozoan and therefore the only source of infective oocytes (eggs).
 Cats shed millions of oocytes in their feces for about three weeks.
 The eggs can survive in the feces or soil for about 18 months.
 Humans and other animals become infected through ingestion.